Justin-Shan12345/Medicare-Data-Analytic-Project---SQL-Tableau/README.md

 -- 3. Ranking Analysis

 -- The following ranks NPIs according to their service type and state, based on the total claim amount for the year 2022.
+The results generated can be further filtered down to the desired service provider type and their state to identify regional top spenders.

 WITH table_total_amt AS (
     SELECT